Modality Matching Matters: Calibrating Language Distances for Cross-Lingual Transfer in URIEL+: Limitations

 \section{Limitations}

-\paragraph{Data Sources.} Our work fundamentally relies on existing linguistics sources, and therefore inherits any inaccuracies or incomplete data, which may affect the quality of language representations unequally.
+\paragraph{Data Sources} Our work fundamentally relies on existing linguistics sources, and therefore inherits any inaccuracies or incomplete data, which may affect the quality of language representations unequally.
 In particular: \begin{itemize} \item Our speaker distribution model is founded on the basis that geographic proximity of speakers influence language contact, but this model is constrained by the granularity and scope of Ethnologue.
 It relies on national-level speaker counts, which may not accurately capture the precise distribution of speakers.
 Additionally, Ethnologue does not consider other factors influencing speaker interactions, such as time, topography, and culture.
-Furthermore, as the data from Ethnologue is proprietary, this prevents us from publicly releasing our representations. \item Hyperbolic embeddings are designed to solely model the Glottolog tree.
-However, Glottolog represents only one specific model of language history that is subject to ongoing linguistic research and revision. \item Our latent feature islands method offer another representation of \uriel{+}'s typolpogical data, but remains subject to the issue of sparsity.
-Specifically, 87\% of values in \uriel{+} are missing \cite{ng2025moreeffectivenesscompacttypological}.
+Furthermore, as the data from Ethnologue is proprietary, this prevents us from fully publicly releasing our representations. \item Hyperbolic embeddings are designed to solely model the Glottolog tree.
+However, Glottolog represents only one specific model of language history that is subject to ongoing linguistic research and revision.
+Moreover, while we choose to embed all Glottolog languoids including dialects, we recognize that Glottolog's coverage of dialects may not be comprehensive.

+\item Our latent feature islands method offers another representation of \uriel{+}'s typological data, but remains subject to the issue of sparsity.
+Specifically, 87\% of values in \uriel{+} are missing prior to imputation \cite{ng-etal-2025-less}.
 This impacts the accuracy of our representations, with potentially more pronounced effects on low-resource languages. \end{itemize}